-The gamut of neuropsychiatric symptoms in PD includes apathy, depression, anxiety, impulse control disorders, psychosis and dementia.
-This review focuses on cognitive impairment and psychosis, for which incidence rates increase with age and disease duration.^{11,20}
+The gamut of neuropsychiatric symptoms in PD includes apathy, depression, anxiety, impulse control disorders, psychosis, and dementia.
+This review focuses on cognitive impairment and psychosis, for which incidence rates increase with age and disease duration.11progression, and reversion of mild cognitive impairment in patients with Parkinson disease (PD-MCI^{.20}

-The MDS diagnostic criteria for mild cognitive impairment (PD-MCI) allows for the cognitive decline to be reported by the patient, informant or observed by the clinician.
+The MDS diagnostic criteria for mild cognitive impairment (PD-MCI) allows for the cognitive decline to be reported by the patient, informant, or observed by the clinician.
 Cognitive deficits must be demonstrated on testing and should not interfere significantly with functional independence.
 The preferred test for global cognition in PD is the Montreal Cognitive Assessment (MoCA).
-PD-MCI can be further subtyped into single domain and multiple domain involvement, via comprehensive neuropsychological testing that includes at least two tests for each of five cognitive domains (attention and working memory, executive function, language, memory and visuospatial function).21
+PD-MCI can be further subtyped into single domain and multiple domain involvement, via comprehensive neuropsychological testing that includes at least two tests for each of the five cognitive domains (attention and working memory, executive function, language, memory, and visuospatial function).
+21

-The five-year prevalence of PD-MCI in an incident PD cohort has been reported to be >40 percent with annual progression rates to dementia of 12.1 percent in patients with baseline PD-MCI.11 It is important for physicians to screen PD patients regularly for cognitive impairment.
+The five-year prevalence of PD-MCI in an incident PD cohort has been reported to be >40 percent, with annual progression rates to dementia of 12.1 percent in patients with baseline PD-MCI.11 progression, and reversion of mild cognitive impairment in patients with Parkinson disease (PD-MCI It is important for physicians to screen PD patients regularly for cognitive impairment.
 PD with dementia may be difficult to distinguish from dementia with Lewy bodies (DLB) or Alzheimer's dementia because of the overlap of clinical and pathological changes.
-Significantly, the revised MDS diagnostic criteria qualifies that PD can be diagnosed regardless of when dementia occurs in relation to parkinsonism onset, and in cases where parkinsonism subsequently develops in a patient with dementia, the diagnosis 'PD (DLB subtype)' is recommended.
+Significantly, the revised MDS diagnostic criteria qualifies that PD can be diagnosed regardless of when dementia occurs in relation to parkinsonism onset, and in cases where Parkinsonism subsequently develops in a patient with dementia, the diagnosis "PD (DLB subtype)" is recommended.

-The cholinesterase inhibitor, rivastigmine, is clinically useful for the treatment of dementia in PD while donepezil and galantamine are possibly useful, in the MDS-commissioned update on treatment for non-motor symptoms of PD.
-There is insufficient evidence to support the use of cholinesterase inhibitors for non-dementiacognitive impairment.22
+Rivastigmine, a cholinesterase inhibitor, is clinically useful for the treatment of dementia in PD while donepezil and galantamine are possibly useful, in the MDS-commissioned update on treatment for non-motor symptoms of PD.
+There is insufficient evidence to support the use of cholinesterase inhibitors for non-dementia cognitive impairment.22

 Psychosis in PD tends to develop later in the disease course, arising in the context of clear sensorium.
 Insight is usually retained but may be lost with progression.
 Visual hallucinations of people or animals, lasting from seconds to minutes, usually occur in the evenings when lighting is low.
-Auditory hallucinations, if they occur, tend to accompany visual hallucinations and compared to those in primary psychotic disorders, are less likely to be of a threatening nature.
+Auditory hallucinations, if they occur, tend to accompany visual hallucinations, and - compared to those in primary psychotic disorders - are less likely to be of a threatening nature.
 Presence and passage hallucinations described respectively as the sense of a presence in the room, behind or beside the patient and the sense of movement in the periphery, may be a prodromal symptom and is not usually reported by patients.
-Delusion commonly take the form of suspicions of spousal infidelity.20
+Delusion commonly takes the form of suspicions of spousal infidelity.20

-Management starts with identifying and treating reversible factors like concomitant infections, electrolyte abnormalities, cerebrovascular event etc. The next step involves simplification of anti-parkinsonian drug regimens with the gradual removal of drugs in the preferred order of anticholinergics, selegiline, amantadine, dopamine agonists, catechol-O-methyltransferase inhibitors, and levodopa.
+Management starts with identifying and treating reversible factors like concomitant infections, electrolyte abnormalities, cerebrovascular events etc. The next step involves simplification of anti-Parkinsonian drug regimens with the gradual removal of drugs in the preferred order of anticholinergics, selegiline, amantadine, dopamine agonists, catechol-O-methyltransferase inhibitors, and levodopa.

-Clozapine is clinically useful for the treatment of psychosis but can only be prescribed by a psychiatrist in our local context and required specialized monitoring.
-Quetiapine, hence is the preferred anti-psychotic, but its use in demented person needs to be accompanied by a warning that there may be an increased risk of cardiovascular events and death.
+Clozapine is clinically useful for the treatment of psychosis but can only be prescribed by a psychiatrist in our local context and required specialised monitoring.
+Quetiapine is hence the preferred anti-psychotic, but its use in demented person needs to be accompanied by a warning that there may be an increased risk of cardiovascular events and death.
 Pimavanserin, a selective serotonin 5-HT{2A} agonist, is useful for the short-term treatment of PD psychosis.22